Primera División de México 2010 Bicentenario Liguilla Final

 The 2010 Bicentenario Liguilla Final is a two-legged football match-up to determine the 2010 Bicentenario champion.

 After 17 matches on regular season, and 2 two-legged rounds of Liguilla, Toluca and Santos Laguna have reached the final.

+After a 2–2 draw in the first leg, the teams battled to a scoreless tie in the second leg; Santos Laguna captured the title via penalty shootout.

 Final rules

 Like other match-ups in the knockout round, the teams will play two games, one at each team's home stadium.
 As the highest seeded team determined at the beginning of the Liguilla, Toluca was to have home-field advantage for the second leg.

 However, the tiebreaking criteria used in previous rounds will not be the same in the final.
 If the teams remained tied after 90 minutes of play during the 2nd leg, extra time will be used, followed by a penalty shootout if necessary.